turbot/steampipe-plugin-oci/docs/tables/oci_kms_key_version.md

 # Table: oci_kms_key_version

-OCI kms key version provides the Key Version resource in Oracle Cloud Infrastructure Kms service.
+A key version provides new cryptographic material for a master encryption key.
+The key must be in an ENABLED state to be rotated.

 **You must specify a Key ID, Management Endpoint and Region** in a `where` clause (`where key_id='' and management_endpoint='' and region=''`).